sanjeev985/blinkit_sales_analysis_sql/README.md

 KPI’s Requirements

-1.Total Sales: The overall revenue generated from all items sold.
+1. Total Sales: The overall revenue generated from all items sold.
-2.Average Sales: The average revenue per sale.
+2. Average Sales: The average revenue per sale.
-3.Number of Items: The total count of different items sold.
+3. Number of Items: The total count of different items sold.
-4.Average Rating: The average customer rating for items sold.
+4. Average Rating: The average customer rating for items sold.

 Granular Requirements